Janarthanan-97/React/README.md

-If unable to login use
+For Easy use, please use the below credential

 Email : jana@gmail.com
 password: 12345